fredpell1/Handwritten-Math-Expression-Recognition/README.md

 Project for comp 473

 1. Download the required dependencies
-   - python -m pip install -r requirements.txt
+   - python -m pip install -r requirements.txt (if you use pip and venv)
+   - conda install --file requirements.txt (if you use conda)

 2. Download the data
    - Go to https://tc11.cvc.uab.es/datasets/ICFHR-CROHME-2016_1